langflow-ai/langflow/docs/docs/integrations/discord/setup.md

+import Admonition from "@theme/Admonition";

-# Setting up a Discord Integration with Langflow
+# Setting up a Discord App

 This guide will walk you through the process of integrating a Discord bot with Langflow, allowing you to leverage Langflow's features within your Discord server.